lukgth/llm-gateway/docs/transforms-api.md

 `GET /providers/:id/transforms/resolved`), and the user-configurable transform library.
-See [`docs/provider-adapters.md`](./provider-adapters.md) for how a provider adapter contributes its own transforms (and its `testProvider()` connectivity-check seam), and [`docs/format-conversion.md`](./format-conversion.md) for the wire-format conversion rules these transforms run alongside.
+See [`docs/provider-adapters.md`](./provider-adapters.md) for how a provider adapter contributes its own transforms (and its `testProvider()` connectivity-check seam), [`docs/format-conversion.md`](./format-conversion.md) for the wire-format conversion rules these transforms run alongside, and [`docs/wire-types.md`](./wire-types.md) for the full field-by-field reference of the typed body/event a transform handler actually receives (`ChatCompletionRequest`, `AnthropicMessagesResponse`, etc.).

 **Quick links:** [the four transform layers](#the-four-transform-layers) · [the default provider transform stack](#the-default-provider-transform-stack) ·